 Absentee Owned Businesses in South Florida

-When it comes time to selling your business, it is very helpful to understand whether or not your business is absentee owned, and how the degree of absenteeism will affect the sales process.
-An absentee owned business is very unique because the owner has managed to create (or inherit) a successful business enterprise that basically runs itself.
-Most owners do not need to have absentee-owned businesses because they prefer to work and run the business themselves.
+When it comes time to selling a business, it is very helpful to understand to what degree the business is absentee owned, and how the degree of absenteeism will affect the sales process.
+A totally absentee owned business is very unique because the owner has managed to create (or inherit) a successful business enterprise that basically runs itself without their day to day involvement.
+Most business owners prefer to work and run the business themselves.
 Others may find it simply too difficult and costly to structure a business so that it can run successfully without an active owner overseeing its operations.
+An absentee business owner owns the company but does not participate in its day to day operations, instead using managers or automated systems to run the business.

 Characteristics of an Absentee Owned Business

-• A truly absentee owned business runs itself, and the legal owner does not have any day to day operational role.
+- A truly absentee owned business runs itself, and the owner does not have any day to day operational role.

-• There is invariably a manager who has hiring and firing powers over the other employees and to whom the employees report.
+- There is invariably a manager who has hiring and firing powers over the other employees and is to whom the employees report.

-• The absentee owner must, of course, ultimately exert control over the manager or management team.
+- The absentee owner, however, should ultimately exert control over the manager or management team.

-• An absentee owner may have created a product or service which gives the business its competitive advantage, but an absentee owner need not be required on an ongoing basis.
+- An absentee owner may have created a product or service which gives the business its competitive advantage, but the owner is not required on an ongoing basis.

-• When a sale occurs, an absentee owner typically is still required to sign a non-compete agreement with the buyer.
+- When it comes time to sell, an absentee owner typically is still required to sign a non-compete agreement with the buyer.

 Absentee Owned Businesses More Valuable

-After a sale, there is typically a transition period where the buyer must step into the shoes of the seller and literally learn to take over his or her day to day operational activities.
+After a sale, there is typically a transition period where the buyer is trained to take over the role of the seller.
 A buyer of an absentee owned business is in a very enviable position because there is almost no transition period!
-Where the seller is truly absentee, the business will simply keep running as usual after the sale.
-Because the buyer does not need to replace the owner (either financially by hiring employees to replace the owner or by virtue of the buyer’s own ‘sweat equity’ of being forced to actively work in the business), the profits that the business derives is given a premium valuation.
+If the seller is truly absentee, the business will simply keep running as usual after the sale.
+Because the buyer does not need to replace the owner – either financially by hiring more employees or by virtue of the buyer’s own labor – the profits that the business derives is given a premium valuation.
+A buyer of an absentee-owned business also does not face the risk of business disruption after the sale due to the seller’s eventual absence.

-• Salon A is an absentee owned salon generating profits of $100,000.
+- Salon A is an absentee owned salon generating an adjusted owner benefit (or true economic profits to the owner) of $100,000/year.

-• Salon B is also generating profits of $100,000, but the owner of Salon B actively works in the salon as a hair stylist.
+- Salon B is also generating an adjusted owner benefit of $100,000/year, but the owner of Salon B actively works in the salon as a hair stylist.

-• Thus, the $100,000 profit that Salon A generates is more valuable to Jill, and she will likely pay a much higher price for Salon A as compared to Salon B.
+- Thus, the $100,000/year of economic profit that Salon A generates is more valuable to Jill, and she will likely pay a higher price for Salon A as compared to Salon B.

 Some Businesses Owners are Semi-Absentee

 A semi-absentee business owner may work around 20 hours or less in the business.
-Such a business owner is still an integral part of the business (unlike a true absentee owner), but still delegates the ‘heavy lifting’ of the business to employees.
-A business owner may be characterized as semi-absentee if they are easily replaceable and lacking any specific skill sets or relationships that are difficult to transfer to a buyer of the business.
-The greater the degree to which a business seller is absentee, the greater the valuation of the business.
+Although a semi-absentee business owner is still an integral part of the business (unlike a true absentee owner), they still delegate the ‘heavy lifting’ of the business to employees.
+A business owner may be characterized as semi-absentee if they are easily replaceable and lacking any specific skill sets or relationships that are difficult to transfer after the closing.
+The greater the degree to which a business owner is absentee, the greater the valuation of the business.

 Prepare Your Business To Sell: Become More Absentee

-A key aspect of preparing your business to sell for the best possible price is removing yourself as much as possible from the day to day operations of the business.
-Delegating as much responsibility as possible to managers or otherwise setting up the correct policies and procedures to make the business as much absentee-owned as possible will greatly enhance the valuation.
-Implementing such steps may be undesirable for certain business owners, but if it can be done the sales price will justify the investment.
+A key aspect of preparing a business to sell for the best possible price is removing the owner’s role as much as possible from the day to day operations of the business.
+Delegating responsibility to managers or otherwise setting up the correct policies and procedures to make the business more absentee-owned will greatly enhance the valuation.
+Implementing such steps may be undesirable for certain business owners, which is entirely understandable.
+But if a business owner is willing to face increased costs in the short term by reducing their own role in the business, then they are far more likely to receive a premium valuation for their business.
+Additionally, a transitional plan should be set up whereby the seller agrees to give the buyer a training period in order to help ensure a smooth transition.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.